 Generate Your Texas Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for Texas — ready to review and file for $19.
+A few plain-English questions is all it takes: SmallClaimsHelper drafts your Texas claim plus a judge script, ready to review and file for $19.

 Start My Claim — $19

-This page is general information, not legal advice.
-Texas small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+Treat this as general guidance rather than legal advice.
+In Texas, small claims forms, fees, and dollar limits shift over time and differ by county, so use the latest official forms and check with your local court before filing.